Not Speaking Fluent Italian

 I was using my phone to keep the phrases organized but when I needed the words right away, it took me too long to find them on my phone.
 I like the use of the cards, what do you think?

-Fun Learning Games
+Fun Learning Games for Speaking Italian

 There are also great free apps for your phone for learning.
 I use Italian Fun, Easy Learn Italian, Italian Lite, and Duolingo.
 They are a fun way to learn a language.
 I usually will do this when waiting for an appointment (back in Arizona) or when we are traveling by train in Italy.